 Jeroboam pushed the feasts back from the seventh month to the eighth month, set up false houses of worship, and set up visible objects of worship (idols) for the people.
 He also made priests of anyone (not just the sons of Levi).
 Even though his new religious system departed from the Torah, he told the people it was legitimate.

 Jeroboam’s northern kingdom of Ephraim became the new lead house—but only for a time.
 The pattern established in the Garden of Eden is that when we obey His instructions, He blesses us and allows us to live in His land.
 Since they no longer obeyed the covenant, they were no longer allowed to dwell in the covenant land (because they were defiling it).

 Point for point, this is the pattern the Christian church would later follow as they claimed to be the “New Israel.”
-The church pushed the fall festivals back even further (into winter).
+The church pushed the seventh month feasts back even further (into winter).
 They moved the center of worship from Jerusalem to Rome and set up a false temple.
 They established idols (statuettes and graven images) within that temple and staffed it with priests of any lineage (not just the sons of Levi).
 In sum, they made false feast days, made false feast sites, established a false priesthood, and set up visible objects of worship (idols).